NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/reflected-moonlight-fulu.md

 trait03: "fulu"
 trait04: "magical"
 trait05: "talisman"
-trait06: "common"
+trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 14
 weight:
 value: "750"
 subvalue: "gp"
 invest:
 usage: "affixed to armor"
 license: "ORC"
 identify:
 description: "**Activate** `pf2:r` envision  **Trigger** You fail to save against a void or death effect.
 An acolyte accidentally left fulu paper outdoors overnight during a divine ceremony to Tsukiyo conducted only during a supermoon, creating the first reflected moonlight fulu.
 When you Activate this fulu, you reroll your saving throw against the triggering effect and take the better result.
 If this new roll is a critical success, the effect is reflected on its creator, who's treated as the effect's target, with any void damage converted to vitality.
 A reflected effect or spell affects only the original creator, even if it was an area spell or one that affects more than one creature."
 powerTitle1:
 actionEconomy1:
 type1: